 REU Research Projects

-Soft matter in construction: models and simulations of soft solids (Prof. Emanuela Del Gado) The Del Gado group uses statistical mechanics and computational physics to investigate the structure, dynamics and emerging mechanics in soft solids.
+Soft matter in construction: models and simulations of soft solids (Prof. Emanuela Del Gado) The Del Gado group uses statistical mechanics and computational physics to investigate the structure, dynamics, and emerging mechanics in soft solids.
 The materials of interest range from colloidal gels to jammed dense suspensions and tissues, to self-assembled nanocomposite interfaces, to the sticky gels formed during cement hydration and responsible for cement strength.
-The focus is in unraveling how nano-scale structure and effective interactions may interplay with deformation or other non-equilibrium conditions to change the material properties.
-The aim is devising new paradigms for material design, to obtain specific unusual rheological behavior or more sustainable formulations of smart compounds.
-Motivated by the need to reduce greenhouse gas emissions associated to cement production, the work on cement gels aims at a first-principles understanding of cement properties, a prerequisite to controlling processing and formulating alternatives.
-Student will perform computer simulations of model gels, jammed emulsions or nanoparticle adsorption at surfaces or interfaces, and use novel analytical tools to investigate spatial and temporal complexity.
-Project ideas this year will include theory of active matter, nanoparticles induced by phase separation of complex polymer mixtures during extrusion, the polymer physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), and the non-Newtonian fluid mechanics of Additive Manufacturing (with applications for “bioprinting”).
-Preference will be given to students with simulations/modeling skills and with good grades in advanced courses such as statistical mechanics and mathematical methods.
+The focus is on unraveling how nano-scale structure and effective interactions may interplay with deformation or other non-equilibrium conditions to change the material properties.
+The aim is to devise new paradigms for material design, to obtain specific unusual rheological behavior or more sustainable formulations of smart compounds.
+Motivated by the need to reduce greenhouse gas emissions associated with cement production, the work on cement gels aims at a first-principles understanding of cement properties, a prerequisite to controlling the processing and formulating alternatives.
+The student will perform computer simulations of model gels or other soft solids, and use novel analytical tools to investigate their microscopic spatial and temporal complexity.
+Project ideas this year will include materials for construction in space, double network gels, and fracture of soft solids.
+Preference will be given to students with computational skills.

-Nanostructured materials (Prof. Kai Liu) Prof. Kai Liu’s research focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage and nanoelectronics.
+3D Nanowire Networks and Foams (Prof. Kai Liu) The Liu group focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage and nanoelectronics.
 Current research topics include: 1) Magneto-ionic materials, whose properties may be manipulated by the application of an electric field through controlled motion of ions.
 These materials are promising towards energy-efficient nanoelectronics and neuromorphics.
-This project is part of a newly funded major research center by the Semiconductor Research Corporation (SRC) & National Institute of Standards and Technology (NIST), named Center for Spintronic Materials in Advanced Information Technologies (SMART); 2).
-Low density metallic foams that are extremely light-weight, with enormous surface areas while maintaining mechanical stability.
-Such foams are being studied for hydrogen storage, filtering, catalysts, photovoltaics, etc. Student(s) working on the project will be involved with all aspects of the research, including sample synthesis, characterization, data analysis, manuscript preparation and research presentation.
+2).
+Nanoporous metallic foams that are extremely light-weight, with enormous surface areas while maintaining mechanical stability.
+Such foams are being studied for particulate filtration, catalysis and interactions with biological systems.
+Student(s) working on the project will be involved with all aspects of the research, including sample synthesis, characterization, data analysis, manuscript preparation and research presentation.